Angelo Amato: Prefect of the Congregation for the Causes of Saints

 After the 2005 Papal conclave, Amato was the first person received in private audience by the new Pope Benedict XVI, who until his election had been Prefect of the Congregation of which Amato continued to be Secretary until 9 July 2008, when Pope Benedict named him Prefect of the Congregation for the Causes of Saints.
-Thus, Amato oversees the process which leads to the canonisation of saints, which includes preparing a case, including the approval of certified miracles.
+Thus, Amato oversaw the process which leads to the canonisation of saints, which includes preparing a case, including the approval of certified miracles.
 The case is presented to the pope, who decides whether or not to proceed with beatification or canonisation.
-Amato is the second CDF Secretary to lead the Causes of Saints dicastery, the first being Alberto Bovone.
+Amato was the second CDF Secretary to have led the Causes of Saints dicastery, the first having been Alberto Bovone.

-On 6 July 2010 he was appointed a member of the Congregation for Divine Worship and the Discipline of the Sacraments.
-On 16 October 2010 he was appointed by Pope Benedict as a member of the Congregation for the Doctrine of the Faith for a five-year renewable term.
-It will be renewed until his 80th birthday.
-Being resident in Rome, he is invited to attend not only the plenary meetings of those departments, which in principle are held every year, but also the ordinary meetings.
+On 6 July 2010, he was appointed a member of the Congregation for Divine Worship and the Discipline of the Sacraments.
+On 16 October 2010, he was appointed by Pope Benedict as a member of the Congregation for the Doctrine of the Faith for a five-year renewable term.
+Being resident in Rome, he was invited to attend not only the plenary meetings of those departments, which in principle are held every year, but also the ordinary meetings.

 Amato was created Cardinal-Deacon of S. Maria in Aquiro by Pope Benedict XVI in the consistory of 20 November 2010.

-On 29 December 2010, Cardinal Amato was appointed member of the Pontifical Council for Promoting Christian Unity.
+On 29 December 2010, Amato was appointed a member of the Pontifical Council for Promoting Christian Unity.

-On Friday 14 January 2011, Pope Benedict XVI signed a decree attributing a miracle to the intercession of Pope John Paul II, clearing the way for his beatification on 1 May 2011.
+On 14 January 2011, Pope Benedict XVI signed a decree attributing a miracle to the intercession of Pope John Paul II, clearing the way for his beatification on 1 May 2011.
 Amato said that the "Papal dispensation of the 5-year waiting period before opening a cause, and the second was the placing of the cause on a 'fast track' that by-passed the waiting list.
-There were, however, no corners cut with regard to the rigor and accuracy of procedure.
+There were, however, no corners cut with regard to the rigour and accuracy of procedure.
 The case was treated like any other, following all the steps prescribed by the law of the Congregation for the Causes of Saints.
-On the contrary, if I may speak further to one of my first observations: precisely in order to honor the dignity and the memory of this great Pope, to avoid any doubt and overcome any difficulties, the case was subjected to particularly careful scrutiny."
+On the contrary, if I may speak further to one of my first observations: precisely in order to honour the dignity and the memory of this great Pope, to avoid any doubt and overcome any difficulties, the case was subjected to particularly careful scrutiny."

 Amato was considered papabile for the papal conclave of 2013 that elected Pope Francis.

 His replacement by Giovanni Angelo Becciu as Prefect of the Congregation for the Causes of Saints as of 31 August was announced on 26 May 2018.

 After ten years at the rank of cardinal deacon, he exercised his option to assume the rank of cardinal priest, which Pope Francis confirmed on 3 May 2021.

+Death

+Amato died in Rome on 31 December 2024, at the age of 86.